It’s hard to underestimate the value of writing a proper band (or artist) bio.

 The sound of two Catholic high-school girls in mid-knife-fight.

-Clever, but that’s not going to work for industry people.
+Clever, but that’s not going to work for industry people (I would find it annoying to try to promote you with a tagline like that, because it basically says nothing about you).
 Save it for your elevator pitch or Twitter profile instead.

 Emphasize story over facts.
 People are more interested in who you are than they are in what you’ve done.

-Certainly it’s worth mentioning any high-profile bands you’ve toured with, but a story is going to engage better than facts (i.e. you could talk about your favorite coffee shop in terms of its physical address, but that’s not going to give anyone a sense of why you actually like that coffee shop).
-Share your heart.
+Certainly it’s worth mentioning any high-profile bands you’ve toured with, but a story is going to engage better than facts (i.e. you could talk about your favorite coffee shop in terms of its physical address, but that’s not going to give anyone a sense of why you like that coffee shop).
+I’ve already gone on about this, so let me sum this up by saying share your heart.

 7. Contact Information